-Readings are worth full credit if completed before class on the date they are due, and are worth half credit (rounded up) if completed later, but before the late-work deadline.
+Readings are worth full credit if completed before class on the date they are due, and are worth half credit (rounded up) if completed later, but before the late-work deadline, Mon, Dec 08.

-Credit is based on an all-or-nothing statement by the student in response to the question: did you do the assigned readings?
+Credit is based on an all-or-nothing statement by the student in response to the question: Did you complete all of the assigned readings?